-Termly students will be badged to represent their achievements.

-50 points - Bronze 100 points - Silver 150 - Gold 200 - Platinum

-• Qualification for the End of term Rewards:

-- o Attendance above 97% provided behaviour point limit is not reached - Attendance below 93% will not permitted on rewards trips or activities - Students who receive no behaviour points - Students who have a net point score of 50 (achievement points less behaviour points) - Any students accumulating 10 or more behaviour points will not be permitted to attend end of term rewards - Any students accumulating 30 or more behaviour points in the school year will not be able to - Those students not receiving any behaviour points over a term will also be entered into a termly draw to win a voucher.
+- Termly students will receive stickers for their planners to represent their achievements. - o 100 points Bronze - o 200 points Silver - o 300 points Gold - o 400 points Platinum - Qualification for the End of term Rewards: - o Attendance above 97% provided behaviour point limit is not reached - Attendance below 93% will not permitted on rewards trips or activities - Students who receive no behaviour points - Students who have a net point score of 50 (achievement points less behaviour points) - Any students accumulating 10 or more behaviour points will not be permitted to attend end of term rewards - o Any students accumulating 30 or more behaviour points in the school year will not be able to - Those students not receiving any behaviour points over a term will also be entered into a termly draw to win a voucher.